 What Lipton did for tea in late nineteenth to early twentieth century Britain, Maypole Dairy did for margarine.
-Like Lipton, Maypole was also absorbed by Unilever, who continue to have a 30 percent share of the global spreads market today.

 Jackson’s strong reputation for butter meant that he was reluctant to branch out into margarine, which although gaining in popularity, was hampered by a downmarket image.
 However George Watson was free to take the chance, and he opened a margarine shop in Wolverhampton in 1887.
 He was soon joined by his brothers, and outlets were opened across the Midlands.
 The shops also began to sell cheese and butter.

 Maypole Dairy was a high volume, low margin business, and outlets were concentrated in working class areas, to whom the products provided a cheap source of protein.